 Does the Alcohol Cook Down?

-The theory with this is the alcohol will bake out of the bread.
+The theory is that the alcohol will bake out of the bread.
 Some people are concerned that it does not cook out.
-This will need to be a personal choice in the end.
+In the end, this will need to be a personal choice.

 What are the Best Donuts For This Pudding?